Jeremy Paxman: Controversies

+On a Newsnight segment aired on 31 May 2012, Paxman, discussing the possibility of a Greek withdrawal from the eurozone, stated that Greece, "like a bad kebab", faced the possibility of being "vomited out of the single currency".
+This statement was criticised in the same segment by the Greek Minister of Environment, Energy and Climate Change Giorgos Papakonstantinou, who told Paxman during an interview that "Can I take issue with your 'bad kebab' analogy, which I find offensive.
+The Greek economy is in a crisis and the Greek people are going through a lot, and deserve some respect, and I really did not find that very appropriate."
+While appearing on The Graham Norton Show in 2013, Paxman referred to British Prime Minister David Cameron as a "complete idiot" for his role in Britain's First World War centenary commemorations.
+In response, MP Rob Wilson wrote to the director-general of the BBC, Lord Hall, to demand an apology from Paxman.
+In an interview conducted in the same year with Russell Brand, Paxman revealed that he had not voted at a recent election due to finding the available candidates "unappetising", which led to criticism from Deputy Prime Minister Nick Clegg.

-John Pilger has flagged-up Paxman's membership of the British-American Project in the context of political biases of mainstream media.
+John Pilger has raised Paxman's membership of the British-American Project in the context of political biases of mainstream media.

 Paxman was criticised for his presentation of the BBC documentary Britain's Great War.
 While describing how British conscientious objectors were jailed and threatened with the death penalty because killing was against their beliefs, Paxman ventured his own opinion that it was the objectors themselves who were at fault, and that they were "extreme".
 The conscientious objectors, Paxman said, "have always struck me as cranks".

 In 2017, Paxman's interviews of Jeremy Corbyn and Theresa May for the upcoming general election were described by journalist Michael Deacon as "embarrassing".
-Deacon opined that Paxman's pugilistic style of questioning had become tired, claiming that he had been "doing an impression of himself".
+Deacon opined that Paxman's pugnacious style of questioning had become tired, claiming that he had been "doing an impression of himself".